Description:

 Let’s build and execute the “ExcelOrTxtToXMLDef” example.

-- Create a new process definition called “ExcelOrTxtToXMLDef” and open the definition in designer mode.
+- Create a new process definition named “ExcelOrTxtToXMLDef” and open it in designer mode.

 - Drag an “ExcelOrTxtToXML” step to the canvas.